Rosson House

 Rosson House, at 113 North 6th Street at the corner of Monroe Street in Downtown Phoenix, Arizona, is a historic house museum in Heritage Square.
 It was built between 1894 and 1895 in the Stick-Eastlake - Queen Anne Style of Victorian architecture and was designed by San Francisco architect A. P. Petit, his final design before his death.
 Named for Dr. Roland Lee Rosson and his wife Flora Murray Rosson, the house changed hands numerous times before being purchased by the City of Phoenix and restored to its original condition.

 The house was added to the National Register of Historic Places in 1971.

 Architecture

 This house is in the Stick-Eastlake Queen Anne Style of Victorian architecture.
 According to 19th century newspaper articles, it was designed by prominent San Francisco architect A. P. Petit.
 It would be his last house, as Petit died in the month of its completion.
 Controversy exists over the uniqueness of the design, since near exact plans for the house can be found in literature published prior, namely Design #1 as found in George Franklin Barber's Cottage Souvenir #2.
-The architecture displays numerous attributes contributed from different cultures, such as an Asian moon gate, Italianate hooded windows, and a French octagonal turret.
+The architecture displays numerous attributes contributed from different cultures, such as a Chinese moon gate, Italianate hooded windows, and a French octagonal turret.